frank-emrich/freezeml-pldi2020-artifact/README.md

 Getting Started Guide
 =====================

-We provide the file `freezeml-pldi2020.ova`, which is virtual machine stored in the Open Virtual Appliance format supported by most virtualization software.
-Use your favourite virtualization solution (VirtualBox, VMWare) to import the virtual machine file.
+We provide the file `freezeml-pldi2020.ova`, which is a virtual machine stored in the Open Virtual Appliance format supported by most virtualisation software.
+Use your favourite virtualisation solution (VirtualBox, VMWare) to import the virtual machine file.
 After booting up the virtual machine log in as "user" with password "user".
 You will be automatically taken to the `~/freezeml/` directory, which contains a copy of this README file.
 You can view the readme